Congress of the Republic of Peru: History

+19th century

 The first Peruvian Congress was installed in 1822 as the Constitutional Congress led by Francisco Xavier de Luna Pizarro.
 In 1829, the government installed a bicameral Congress, made up by a Senate and a Chamber of Deputies.
-This system was interrupted by a number of times by Constitutional Congresses that promulgated new Constitutions that lasted for a couple of years.
+This system was interrupted a number of times by Constitutional Congresses that created new Constitutions every few years.

+20th century

 The Deputies reunited in the Legislative Palace and the Senators went to the former Peruvian Inquisition of Lima until 1930, when Augusto B. Leguía was overthrown by Luis Miguel Sánchez Cerro.
 He installed a Constitutional Congress (1931–1933) that promulgated the Constitution of 1933.
 By order of the president, the Peruvian Aprista Party members that were in Congress were arrested for their revolutionary doctrines against the government.
 When Sánchez Cerro was assassinated in 1933 by an APRA member, General Óscar R. Benavides took power and closed Congress until 1939, when Manuel Prado Ugarteche was elected president.
 During various dictatorships, the Congress was interrupted by coups d'état.
-In 1968, Juan Velasco Alvarado overthrew president Fernando Belaúnde by a coup d'état, closing again the Congress.
+In 1968, Juan Velasco Alvarado overthrew president Fernando Belaúnde by a coup d'état, again closing Congress.

+1979 constitution

 The 1979 Constitution was promulgated on 12 July 1979 by the Constitutional Assembly elected following 10 years of military rule and replaced the suspended 1933 Constitution.
 It became effective in 1980 with the re-election of deposed President Fernando Belaúnde.
 It limited the president to a single five-year term and established a bicameral legislature consisting of a 60-member Senate (upper house) and a 180-member Chamber of Deputies (lower house).
 Members of both chambers were elected for five-year terms, running concurrently with that of the president.
 Party-list proportional representation was used for both chambers: on a regional basis for the Senate, and using the D'Hondt method for the lower house.
 Members of both houses had to be Peruvian citizens, with a minimum age of 25 for deputies and 35 for senators.
-At the beginning of the 1990s, the bicameral congress had a low public approval rating.
-President Alberto Fujimori did not have the majority in both chambers, the opposition led the Congress, impeding the power that Fujimori had as president.
-He made the decision of dissolving Congress by a self-coup to his government in 1992.